-- 12.5.
+- 13.5.
 Members of the public may make statements at meetings of the Full Council, Cabinet, Committees and Sub-Committees of the Council.
-The protocol for statements is as follows: - 12.5.1. subject to the requirements of this protocol, a member of the public who lives or works in the area of the Council may submit a written statement to the Council, Cabinet, Committee or a Sub-Committee of the Council; - 12.5.2. a person wishing to make a statement under this protocol shall submit the statement in writing which must be received by the Monitoring Officer or their nominated representative by midday the day before the meeting at which it is to be raised.
-The person's name and address must be included; - 12.5.3. a statement at Council shall relate to Council business and shall not exceed 100 words in length.
-At Full Council no member of the public may submit more than four statements in any one Municipal Year; - 12.5.4. a statement at Committee, Sub-Committee or Cabinet shall relate to an item on the agenda of the meeting at which the statement is made and shall not exceed 100 words in length; - 12.5.5. statements shall be printed in order of receipt and circulated electronically to Councillors prior to the commencement of the meeting and hard copies made available for members of the
+The protocol for statements is as follows: - 13.5.1. subject to the requirements of this protocol, a member of the public who lives or works in the area of the Council may submit a written statement to the Council, Cabinet, Committee or a Sub-Committee of the Council: - 13.5.2. a person wishing to make a statement under this protocol shall submit the statement in writing which must be received by the Monitoring Officer or their nominated representative by midday the day before the meeting at which it is to be raised.
+The person's name and address must be included; - 13.5.3. a statement at Council shall relate to Council business and shall not exceed 150 words in length.
+At Full Council no member of the public may submit more than four statements in any one Municipal Year;

-Cabinet, Committees and Sub-Committees public attending the meeting.
-No discussion shall be allowed upon statements;
+13.5.4. a statement at Committee, Sub-Committee or Cabinet shall relate to an item of business as defined on the agenda of the meeting at which the statement is made and shall not exceed 150 words in length;

+Cabinet,

+Committees and

+Sub-Committees